Provizanta/ansible-role-logstash/README.md

 Logstash
 =========

-Logstash connector proxy for Elasticsearch cluster.
+Logstash installation and configuration role for Elasticsearch cluster.

 Requirements
 ------------